xma711/notebook/statistics/time_series/README.md

 For time series, there is only one variable xt.
 If xt follows a fixed distribution regardless of t, then xt is just x.
-There will be no such thing as predictiong xt+1 given xt (or the more correct way to say is that predicting xt+1 is independent of xt) because each xt is independent and simply follow the same distribution.
+There will be no such thing as predicting xt+1 given xt (or the more correct way to say is that predicting xt+1 is independent of xt) because each xt is independent and simply follow the same distribution.